chrislkeller/CitySolver/README.md

 4. That last one is a biggie, hence even if everything at this point is coming up roses, would anyone use this thing?

 	There are privacy aspects to keep in mind, and very real hurdles to overcome when considering the idea of neighbors reporting on issues with neighbors.
 For instance, "Thank you, I'd like to repair my broken fence, but I'm without work and my wife is sick and I haven't made the time, so thank you for posting a photo of it online with your brutish comment."

+All that said, what follows are the bullet points from the BuildMadison presentation.

 ### Build Madison Presentation Bullet Points